timktsang/Nicaragua_dengue/README.md

 The raw data cannot be publised due to IRBs requirement.
 Therefore, a data template is provided.

-Soucre_data_for figures.zip is the zip file for the source file for all table/figure in the manuscript.
+Soucre_data.zip is the zip file for the source file for all table/figure in the manuscript.

+R_code_for_figures.zip is the file for the R code that used to generate figures/tables.

 Code_for_simulation_and_analysis.zip is the zip file for the code for simulation and analysis using 1/2/4 serotype sampling when updating infection histroy.